ImageMagick/Usage-Markdown/canvas/index.md

 As you can see from the above you get an image with various blobs of primary colors.
 That is because each channel is being processed completely separately to each other as gray-scale images.

-Lets extract one of the channels of each of the above image so you can see the structure of the blurred image...
+Let's extract one of the channels of each of the above images so you can see the structure of the blurred image...

 ~~~
 convert random.png     -channel G  -separate   random_0_gray.png